i1skn/ironbelly/fastlane/README.md

 ```
 fastlane ios bump
 ```
-Push a new beta build to TestFlight
+Bump new version for iOS
 ### ios beta
 ```
 fastlane ios beta
 ```
+Push a new beta build to TestFlight

 ----